10 Things to do in Granada, Spain (+ map): Best places to visit

 2. Mirador de San Nicolas – this viewpoint offers a spectacular view of the city and its surroundings, including the stunning Sierra Nevada mountain range.

-3. Catedral de Granada – This stunning cathedral was built in 1523 and features impressive Renaissance features and decorations.
+3. Catedral de Granada – this stunning cathedral was built in 1523 and features impressive Renaissance features and decorations.

 4. Albaicín – the old Moorish quarter is full of winding streets, white-plastered houses, cobbled alleys and Islamic architecture.
 There are also several great restaurants and cafes.